TehCorwiz/oddEight/README.md

 * http://devernay.free.fr/hacks/chip8/C8TECH10.HTM
 * http://www.stroustrup.com/Programming/PPP-style.pdf
 * https://isocpp.org/faq
 * And probably a bunch more.
-I'm nto counting, but I'll update this with the resources I most used and rank them in terms of time spent reading them.
+I'm not counting, but I'll update this with the resources I most used and rank them in terms of time spent reading them.

 ### Back story